Guta-12/ETS0594-15/python/README.md

 All letters in the string are lowercase. return false  if There's any uppercase letter
 Or no letters at all (e.g., only digits or symbols)
+# encode()
+The str.encode() method in Python is used to encode a string into bytes using a specified encoding (default is 'utf-8').